-Taxes: Taxes that were applied to your invoice are not currently reported.
+Taxes: Taxes that were applied to your invoice are reported by Invoice month(s) selected.

-Account-level billing modifications: These could be credits or surcharges applied at the account level due to billing corrections, contractual requirements, and so on.
-Refer to your invoice for these charges.
+Account-level billing modifications: Sum of credits or surcharges applied at the account level due to Cloud Billing corrections, contractual requirements, and so on.
+Reported as Adjustments when viewing reports by Invoice month(s).
+Refer to your invoices for the details of these modifications.

-How do I see the data behind billing reports?
+How do I see the data behind Cloud Billing reports?

-You can configure your billing account to export data to BigQuery or to export data to a CSV or JSON file in Cloud Storage, and then use BigQuery or your own tools to analyze the exported cost line items.
-This is the same data that your billing reports use.
+You can configure your Cloud Billing Account to export data to BigQuery or to export data to a CSV or JSON file in Cloud Storage, and then use BigQuery or your own tools to analyze the exported cost line items.
+The Cloud Billing data exported to BigQuery is the same data that your Cloud Billing reports use.

-Can I save or bookmark my billing report view?
+Can I save, share, or bookmark my Cloud Billing report view?